Product was successfully added to your shopping cart.

 Were the correct proportions of ingredients used?

-It’s important to get the correct balance of tea, sugar, and vinegar in the solution.
+It’s important to get the correct balance of water, tea, sugar, and vinegar in the solution.
 The size of the scoby is not particularly important, as even a small scoby can produce a good kombucha.

 Consult our Instructions for Making Kombucha for proper ingredient ratios for the activation and subsequent batches.